What motivated you to start making lifestyle changes?

 Absolutely; knowledge is power!
 I also advise clients to ask their GP to print out their cholesterol results for them.
 GPs are very short of time and often only give patients the headline result of ‘normal’ or ‘high’.
 It can be empowering and motivating to understand your full results.
 I always take the time to explore cholesterol results with clients and there are good resources available online to explain more about what the figures mean.

 Are you happy to share your own results?

 Definitely, I want to be completely open and transparent with clients.
-I was last tested four years ago by my GP and my total serum cholesterol was 4.1.
-I'm 55 this year and I intend to get tested again when GP practices start resuming routine testing.
-I'll be happy to release those results whether my levels have increased or decreased.
+I was last tested in my early fifties (I'm 56 now) by my GP and my total serum cholesterol was 4.1.

 Is a cholesterol reading of 4.1 good?

 My GP was impressed.
 It's also important to look at the ratio between 'good' and 'bad' cholesterol within the total result which is why it's important not to look just at the headline figure.
 My ratio was around fifty/fifty (good cholesterol/bad cholesterol) which is ideal as the 'good' cholesterol helps remove any excess 'bad' cholesterol.
 While I'm happy with my results, I'd still be hoping to improve on them in the future.